Location - Paluma Range National Park, North Queensland, Australia

 Many people know of Bluewater for the four-wheel driving along Forestry Road, access to the PRB track, and the swimming holes along the lower Bluewater Creek (watch out for crocs), but seemingly only a few know about the gorge.
 This should not be confused with Pine Creek, which is the little swimming area near the bridge before you head up the range.

 The terrain is tough and the bush bashing hard.
-There is lots of lantana amongst all the vines, through native ginger, long guinea grass, fallen trees/branches, down a small gully and over a dry creek.
-This is probably why not many people venture here.
+There is lots of lantana, vines, native ginger, long guinea grass, fallen trees/branches.
+The trail traverses several small gullies and over a usually dry creek.
+Not many people venture here.

 The Townsville Bushwalking Club walked from Keelbottom Creek to Bluewater Gorge in 2010.
 They have also done the Twin Gorges Walk which links up Bluewater Gorge and Patterson Gorge.